Market research is the collection and analysis of information about consumers, competitors, and the effectiveness of

 Business owners use market research to determine the feasibility of new business opportunities.
 Market research is an essential component of a business plan for any startup businesses.
 If market research does not indicate a demand for the product or service, the proposed business will not likely be viable.
 Businesses may also use results to expand into new markets.

 You can use market research to monitor industry and economic trends and develop strategies to adapt the business to the changing environment.

 By monitoring the competitions ads, websites, and social media campaigns you can see how they attempt to capture some of your market share.
 Use results to develop competitive strategies.
 For example, setting competitive pricing for products or services or determining how your products/services and customer service compare to the competition.

 - Customer surveys - These are conducted in various ways, including online, one-on-one interviews, "Satisfaction Surveys," and phone calls.
 Traditional phone surveys are on the decline due to cost and the low rate of response (most people find them irritating).
 Many businesses provide a short customer feedback form in a prominent location on the premises (or include the form with invoices), so customers can record their comments.

 - Product trials or usability studies - Providing samples of new products to customers in a live setting and gauging the response can be very effective.
-Direct customer feedback can be used to make changes to the product as required, or determine optimal pricing.
-Product trials are ideally suited for businesses such as food service establishments that wish to test new menu items.
+Direct customer feedback can be used to make changes to the product or determine optimal pricing.
+Product trials are ideally suited for businesses like food service establishments that wish to test new menu items.

 - Focus groups - These are organized sessions with groups of people where a scripted topic or Q&A discussion with a moderator takes place.
-Focus groups can collect very useful information but are difficult to organize; they are also an expensive method of market research for small businesses.
+Focus groups can collect useful information but are difficult to organize; they are also an expensive method of market research for small businesses.
 Focus groups are increasingly conducted online.